 If you or your participants are having difficulty getting your audio or video to work, below are a few basic troubleshooting options:

-- You can also try deleting the cookies on the site and sometimes, a good refresh of the browser can also do the trick!
+You can also try deleting the cookies on the site and sometimes, a good refresh of the browser will help solve the issue!

 Workshop capacity: The workshops support up to 50 participants.
 If you have many participants, the speed and quality of the video may degrade.
 You can help to prevent this by setting people's cameras to be 'off' by default when they enter a room.
 If 50 people are already in the room, no one else will be allowed in.

 Access and browsers:

 The workshop is only accessible on desktop devices, so not with a tablet or a smartphone.

 The workshop is only accessible with Google Chrome, Firefox or Microsoft Edge as the browser.

 For people using company laptops and networks: check upfront if your Citrix/VPN/and other security settings allows you access to this link.
 Sometimes, there is an issue with how the networks are configured.
 If you are having issues accessing the workshop, contact your IT department to see if they can modify the firewall settings (open up on port tcp 4443 and UDP 10000 - 20000 on all addresses), or in a pinch, try using your personal laptop or personal internet network.

 Adding an image into an info box: You can also add an image in the text box by inputting a URL where the image is hosted.
 The image needs to be hosted by a provider such as www.postimage.org - make sure to use the direct link and copy/paste it into the text field.

 Admin rights: Anyone who is signed into the CitizenLab platform as an Admin or a Project Manager can be granted Admin rights in the workshop.
 This means they can manage the workshop, add/edit steps, advance the steps and end the workshop.